 We are committed to paying our fair share of tax, and reporting what we pay transparently.
 We also support transparency and accountability in the way taxes and royalties are used.
 One way we do this is by making our minerals development contracts with governments publicly available, so everyone can see exactly what our contribution is, which in turn lets people see how much money (in the form of taxes, royalties, dividends) will flow from our projects to various governments.

 We also make targeted investments in partnership with others that help communities to thrive long after our operations close.
-In 2020, we contributed more than $47 million to community programmes covering health, education, environmental protection, housing, agricultural and business development sectors.
+In 2021, we contributed more than $72 million to community programmes covering health, community infrastructure and services, education, environmental protection, agricultural and business development sectors.

 We strive to employ local people, buy local products and engage local services, and we have targets reflecting this at each of our operations.
 We also invest in establishing and supporting new supply chains by educating and training people in local communities, with a strong focus on engaging young people, women and Indigenous peoples.
 In Australia, for example, we have partnered with the Gumatj Corporation and the Northern Territory and Australian governments to establish the Gulkula Regional Training Centre, which offers on-the-job learning opportunities for local Yolngu people.
 We also support the first 100% Indigenous owned and operated Gulkula mine in the Northern Territory, through buying and exporting the bauxite from the mine.